manuel-dileo/link-prediction-with-text/README.md

 ### Features for link prediction

+`textual.py`` contains two utility funcitons:
+- process\_text\_from\_blockchain manipulates the list of comment\_op extracted from the Steemit Blockchain to obtain the data structures to compute text-based statistics
+- get\_user\_interest\_vectors computes the user interest vectors based on LDA topic distributions

+For structural features, you can refer to the implementations available on [Networkx](https://networkx.org/documentation/stable/reference/algorithms/link_prediction.html)

 ### Link prediction with traditional supervised models

 ``Steemit-LinkPrediction-TraditionalClassifiers.ipynb`` contains the code to reproduce the experiments with the traditional supervised models.
 We used the implementations available on scikit-learn.
 The folder ``dummy-data/traditional/`` contains the dummy data related to this part of the work.